-Section 32 of the Act provides that the Minister for Arts, Heritage and the Gaeltacht issue placenames orders declaring the Irish versions of placenames.
+Section 32 of the Act provides that the Minister for Arts, Heritage, Regional, Rural and Gaeltacht Affairs issue placenames orders declaring the Irish versions of placenames.

 Where a Placenames Order is in force, a public body is, after certain dates, required, under the Regulations made under Section 9(1) of the Act, to use the Irish version of the placename specified in the Order, in the following cases: